100 Florida Trails®

 Page Summary:

-The best biking and hiking is when the weather is cool and dry.
-Road and trail surfaces can vary.
+The best biking and hiking is when the weather is cool and dry - ideally no hard rain in the past 4-5 days.
+Road and trail surfaces are hard-packed and fairly smooth (with somee rough spots) but can vary with time and weather.
 When too wet or too sandy, all or part of the Tosohatchee WMA may close to vehicles - check with FWC for closures (see "Northeast Region").
 Over 30 parking areas are numbered and marked with signs.
 Restrooms are located at the check-in station and at Lake Charlie, but no other facilities.
 During hunting season (September - March), wearing hunter orange is recommended.
 Florida law requires bikers under 16 wear a helmet.
 Depending on season and weather, insects can be a factor in the more wooded areas (it's Florida!).

 Entering off Taylor Creek Road is the daily permit fee station and sign-in.
 Powerline Road is rideable to the St. Johns River.
 While the WMA fronts the river for about 19 miles, the only river access is at the end of Powerline Road.
 We enjoy riding here, but there are more vehicles than on the other roads.
 During periods of dry weather, passing vehicles can create dust, so best during weekdays.
 On weekends especially, this can be a popular fishing spot.
 Boats and airboats (including tours) are common.
 From road's end, looking across the river to the north is a shelter.
 Shelters such as this dot the river to provide shelter for boaters during thunderstorms.